Success in SaaS isn’t only about acquiring new customers. It's also about hanging onto (or retaining) the ones you've got.

 Calculating customer lifetime value:

 This formula is designed to estimate CLV for subscription-based businesses, while taking customer churn into account.
-Make sure that both your ARPU and churn rate numbers both come from the same time period as the CLV you want to measure.
+Make sure that both your ARPU and churn rate numbers come from the same time period as the CLV you want to measure.

 CLV = Average Monthly Recurring Revenue per User (ARPU) / Customer Churn Rate